 Our lives and workplaces are being restructured and we may be losing or have lost our way of life as we know it.
 Our right to move around freely and go about our lives at the level we are accustomed to has greatly changed.

 Turbulent times such as we are presently living through, push all of our buttons on some level.
 My buttons have been thoroughly pushed on many levels in these past 2 years, forcing me to dig deep, seeking answers as to why I feel sadness, anger, fear and frustration about what is happening in my own backyard and in the world at large.
 The longer and deeper I look, I find that my angst comes from old wounds and unresolved issues, which until now have lain dormant in the depths of the unchartered waters of my psyche and soul.

-At first I raged against the machine and shared my opinions on Facebook only to find that it ignited more of the same ugliness that I was trying to shed myself of, so I took my posts down and stayed silent.
-Not the best way to deal with my own sad stuff.
+At first I raged against the machine and shared my opinions on Facebook only to find that it ignited more of the same ugliness that I was trying to shed myself of, not the best way to deal with my own sad stuff, so I took my posts down and stayed silent.

-First rule of thumb...Do no harm.
+I'm aware of how we are all part of an unknown bigger picture.
+We all have a huge effect on each other so the first rule of thumb...Do no harm.
 Check out my intentions before I act or speak.
 If I am being pinged by something, I best check in with myself as to the core issues before I do harm to myself or someone else by acting on it.